 With ongoing advancements in technology and the emergence of direct injection systems, PFI engines are expected to become even more efficient and environmentally friendly.
 The ability to precisely control fuel delivery and optimize engine performance will continue to drive innovation in this field.

-While alternative powertrain technologies are gaining popularity, PFI engines still hold a significant place in the automotive industry due to their reliability, cost-effectiveness, and widespread use.
-As we embrace the future of transportation, PFI engines will continue to play vital role in powering vehicles and delivering the performance we rely on every day.
+While alternative powertrain technologies are gaining popularity, these engines still hold a significant place in the automotive industry due to their reliability, cost-effectiveness, and widespread use.
+As we embrace the future of transportation, these engines will continue to play vital role in powering vehicles and delivering the performance we rely on every day.